bennygr/cheesecake/README.md

 cheesecake
 ==========

-A tethering software for your pht
+A tethering software for your photo booth